 Yes, it’s aimed practitioners of all levels.
 The lecturers are highly experienced in ensuring all attendees are supported and enjoy the learning experience

-Yes, the material in a very clinically relevant and hands-on, with many clinical gems shared throughout the 3 days. advanced material will be presented to ensure all practitioners enhance their current practice and patient outcomes
+Yes, the material in a very clinically relevant, up-to-date with many clinical gems shared throughout the event.
+Advanced material will be presented to ensure all practitioners enhance their current practice and patient outcomes

-If you cancel on/before Feb 17th, a $50 processing fee will be incurred
+If you cancel your registration for the main conference (or combination) on/before October 30th, a $50 processing fee will be incurred

-If you cancel on/before April 17th, a $100 processing fee will be charged
+If you cancel your registration for the post-conference workshop on/before October 30th, a $30 processing fee will be incurred

-If you cancel on/before May 17th, a $150 processing fee will be charged
+If you cancel your registration for the post-conference workshop after November 1st, a $50 processing fee will be incurred

 Tickets are transferable with notification to email@example.com